#MorePeopleSinging

 Belonging + Social Fluency

-The social integration โ€” the etiquette, the unwritten rules, the ensemble fluency that nobody ever explicitly teaches.
+The social integration — the etiquette, the unwritten rules, the ensemble fluency that nobody ever explicitly teaches.
 Culture is mindset made collective.
+It is what a conductor is actually building every time they step on the podium, whether they know it or not.

 The bigger picture